 We also asked readers how they felt about their lawyers overall.
 The results seemed to be a reflection of the improved outcomes with legal representation.
 More than half of our readers (54%) said they were satisfied or very satisfied with their attorneys, while more than a quarter were dissatisfied on some level.
 When we looked more deeply at who was more likely to be satisfied with their lawyers, the results weren't surprising: Readers who ultimately got benefits were much more likely to be happy with their legal representation (71%).
 Also, readers were almost 20% more likely to be satisfied with lawyers who didn't take any payment for their help.

 We also asked readers why they were or weren't satisfied with their lawyers.
-For those who weren't happy about the experience, the most common response by far was some variation on communication problems: lawyers who didn't stay in touch, keep applicants informed about the progress of their case, and/or promptly respond to their questions.
+For those who weren't happy about the experience, the most common response by far was some variation on communication problems: lawyers who didn't stay in touch, neglected to keep applicants informed about the progress of their case, or failed to respond promptly to their questions.
 Readers who rated their lawyers positively most often mentioned their helpfulness, professionalism, and knowledge.

 Finally, it's worth pointing out that it usually won't cost you to hire a lawyer, because the fee will be paid out of the disability award.
 If you don't win, the attorney gets nothing.
 (For more details, see our survey results on how much disability attorneys cost.)